 The positivity of experience means no experience can invalidate another.
-One can experience but only one God and one God alone, even a God who is all things, but you cannot infer from this that there is no other God and that this is “the only truth,” as monotheism does, because your religious experience cannot negate another’s, or even your own on a different occasion.
-In doing so, you’ve created problems by invalidating the experiences of others and made a negative inference.
-The negativity of the inference makes it ontologically inferior to the positive experience of myself or another.
-You can’t discount someone else’s religious experience while still putting forth a claim that your own is real arbitrarily.
+You can experience but only one God and one God alone, even a God who is all things, but you cannot infer from this experience that there is no other God and that this is “the only truth,” as monotheism does, because your religious experience cannot negate another’s, or even your own on a different occasion.
+In doing so, you’ve created problems by invalidating the experiences of others and producing a negative inference.
+The negativity of the inference makes it ontologically inferior to the positive experience of myself or another; you can’t discount someone else’s religious experience while still putting forth a claim that your own is real arbitrarily.
 If this negative inference of disqualifying an experience is followed through, it results in atheism via a process of reasoning such as Hegelian absolute idealism.

-When you deny the existence of other people’s Gods, you weaken the case for your own.
+After all, when you deny the existence of other people’s Gods, you weaken the case for your own.
 If you suddenly decide to call another person’s religious experience fake, especially if from a set of long-standing religions, then what value are your own?
 The existence of your own Gods is reduced to subjective choice, merely based on your own experience as if it were the only experience, instead of affirmation over the existence of Gods.
-Theism, properly understood, is just polytheim.
+Theism, properly understood, is just polytheism.
 In the words of Edward Butler, “deny any divinity, and you deny all divinity.”
 Monotheists do have religious experience, but not “monotheistic” religious experience, as religious experience is something which is purely positive.
 Hence, their positive component is something which can be accepted, but not their attempted negation.

 Because polytheists can believe in a potentially infinite amount of Gods, they can thus use the theory of pragmatic truth and accept all religious experience as true.
 That is not to say “worship every God,” as you can ignore Gods (and polytheists do it all the time), but rather proper theists must accept the existence of all divinity.